-Mission, Values, Objective and Goals Statement
+Mission, Values, Objective, and Goals Statement

-We plan to accomplish this mission by supporting and conducting historical, social, cultural and economic research, analysis, and education on subjects related to Poland and Polonia, by leading educational outreach programs, by preserving Polish national identity, and by taking actions against anti-Polish media activities and attitudes.
+We plan to accomplish this mission by supporting and conducting historical, social, cultural, and economic research, analysis, and education on subjects related to Poland and Polonia, by leading educational outreach programs, by preserving Polish national identity, and by taking actions against anti-Polish media activities and attitudes.

-Values: Our values arise from the thousand year history of Poland and the Polish nation.
-They are defined in the sixteenth century motto: “God, Honor and Homeland”.
+Values: Our values arise from the thousand-year history of Poland and the Polish nation.
+They are defined in the sixteenth-century motto: “God, Honor, and Homeland”.

-Primary Objective: Our primary objective is to protect the reputation of Poland, Poles, and Polonia in the United States and around the world, as well as to advocate Poland and Polonia’s aspirations via education, research, analysis, advocacy and legal solutions.
+Primary Objective: Our primary objective is to protect the reputation of Poland, Poles, and Polonia in the United States and around the world, as well as to advocate Poland and Polonia’s aspirations via education, research, analysis, advocacy, and legal solutions.

-- Promote activities leading to increased awareness by the United States Congress, the President, and the American people, that American geopolitical interests on European continent depend on the support of Poland, a trustworthy ally of the United States.
+- Promote activities leading to increased awareness by the United States Congress, the President, and the American people, that American geopolitical interests on the European continent depend on the support of Poland, a trustworthy ally of the United States.
 We will strive to reinforce bilateral cooperation between the US and Poland, mainly in the area of national security.

-- Prepare a report on the state of Polonia in North America in order to develop a strategy for the future and encourage other institutions cooperation with Polonia Institute.
+- Prepare a report on the state of Polonia in North America in order to develop a strategy for the future and encourage other institutions’ cooperation with Polonia Institute.

 - Cooperate with various ethnic groups, particularly those from the Central-Eastern European “Intermarium” countries.

-- Support Polish communities by offering educational programs, training and workshops.
+- Support Polish communities by offering educational programs, training, and workshops.

-- Promote Americans of Polish ancestry to higher positions within the US administrative, governmental, legislative and judicial bodies.
+- Promote Americans of Polish ancestry to higher positions within the US administrative, governmental, legislative, and judicial bodies.

-- Build and operate interactive websites and maintain presence in social media to enable information sharing and communication.
+- Build and operate interactive websites and maintain a presence in social media to enable information sharing and communication.

-- Encourage the people in Poland to follow the example of the American free market political economy, which in the XIX and XX Centuries gave rise to an unprecedented expansion of wealth and overall material progress.
+- Encourage the people in Poland to follow the example of the American free-market political economy, which in the XIX and XX Centuries gave rise to an unprecedented expansion of wealth and overall material progress.
 On the other hand, encourage Americans to rightly see Poland as the traditional defender of Christianity and European and Western civilization values on which the U.S. was built.